Construction of electronic cigarettes: Composition

 In 2009, FDA reported tobacco-specific nitrosamines (TSNAs), diethylene glycol, cotinine, anabasine, myosmine, and beta-nicotyrine in e-liquids.
 TSNAs N-nitrosonornicotine (NNN), 4-(methylnitrosamino)-1-(3-pyridyl)-1-butanone (NNK), N-nitrosoanabasine, and nitrosoanatabine were detected in five e-liquid samples from two companies at levels comparable to other nicotine replacement products.
 TSNAs present in tobacco smoke were reported in trace amounts.
 A 2013 review of other e-liquids did not detect diethylene glycol.
 The majority of the e-liquids analyzed contained NNN from 0.34 to 60.08 μg/L and NNK from 0.22 to 9.84 μg/L. The FDA warned several e-cigarette companies for selling e-cartridges and refill solutions containing active pharmaceutical ingredients such as rimonabant (Zimulti) for weight loss purposes and reducing smoking, and tadalafil (for erictile dysfunction).
-FDA analyses reported the presence of am,ino-tadalafil rather than tadalafil, and rimonabant and one of its oxidative products.
+FDA analyses reported the presence of amino-tadalafil rather than tadalafil, and rimonabant and one of its oxidative products.

 E-liquids often contain unknown and/or undisclosed substances.

 Poor quality control may allow nicotine and TSNAs to be present in e-liquids labelled 'no nicotine'.
 Some e-liquid were reported to contain low levels of anthracene, phenanthrene, 1-methyl phenanthrene and pyren.
 A 2015 study reported hydrocarbons, terpenic compounds and aldehydes, particularly formaldehyde and acrolein in some e-liquids.

 A 2014 study reported that e-liquids from a specific manufacturer contained greater amounts of ethylene glycol than glycerin or propylene glycol, possibly the result of improper manufacturing methods.
 A 2015 study reported finding solvents such as 1,3-butadiene, cyclohexane, and acetone in e-liquids.
 A 2016 study reported that some e-liquids contained tobacco alkaloids such as nornicotine, anabasine, anatabine, and TSNAs, such as N-nitrosonornicotine (NNN), 4-(methylnitrosamine)-1-(3-pyridyl)-1-butanone (NNK), nitrates, and phenol.
 A 2014 study reported small quantities of volatile organic compounds (VOCs) such as benzene, toluene, xylene, and styrene.
 Diethyl phthalate and diethylhexyl phthalate have been found in e-liquids.
 Some e-liquids contain tin "whiskers," microscopic crystals that originate from tin in solder joints.